Kadaparthy

-Kadaparthy is a large village and Gram panchayat of Nakrekal mandal, Nalgonda district, in Telangana state. with total 729 families residing.
-The Kadaparthy village has population of 2680 of which 1300 are males while 1380 are females as per Population Census 2011.Five kilometers from national highway 9(Nakrekal).
+Kadaparthy is a large village and Gram panchayat of Nakrekal mandal, Nalgonda district, in Telangana state of India. with total 729 families residing.
+The Kadaparthy village has population of 2680 of which 1300 are males, while 1380 are females, as per Population Census 2011.
+The village is five kilometers away from the national highway 9 (Nakrekal).

-In Kadaparthy village population of children with age 0-6 is 272 which makes up 10.15 % of total population of village.
-Average Sex Ratio of Kadaparthy village is 1062 which is higher than Andhra Pradesh state average of 993.
-Child Sex Ratio for the Kadaparthy as per census is 889, lower than Andhra Pradesh average of 939.
+In Kadaparthy village, the population of children from ages 0–6 is 272, which makes up 10.15% of the total population of the village.
+The Average Sex Ratio of Kadaparthy village is 1062, which is higher than the Andhra Pradesh state average of 993.
+The Child Sex Ratio for the Kadaparthy as per census is 889, lower than Andhra Pradesh's average of 939.

-Kadaparthy village has lower literacy rate compared to Andhra Pradesh.
-In 2011, literacy rate of Kadaparthy village was 61.38 % compared to 67.02 % of Andhra Pradesh.
-In Kadaparthy Male literacy stands at 71.97 % while female literacy rate was 51.60 %.
+Kadaparthy village has a lower literacy rate compared to Andhra Pradesh.
+In 2011, the literacy rate of Kadaparthy village was 61.38%, compared to 67.02% of Andhra Pradesh.
+In Kadaparthy, the Male literacy stands at 71.97% while the female literacy rate was 51.60%.

-As per constitution of India and Panchyati Raaj Act, Kadaparthy village is administrated by Sarpanch (Head of Village) who is elected representative of village.
+As per constitution of India and Panchyati Raaj Act, Kadaparthy village is administrated by Sarpanch (Head of Village), who is elected representative of the village.